Central Global University Receives Prestigious Accreditation From QAHE, Ensuring Quality Education Globally - www.lokmattimes.com

 Central Global University Receives Prestigious Accreditation From QAHE, Ensuring Quality Education Globally

-Georgia [US], April 2: Central Global University proudly announces its accreditation by the Quality Assurance Higher Education (QAHE), marking a significant milestone in its commitment to delivering exceptional education and fostering global citizenship.
+Georgia, April 3: Central Global University proudly announces its accreditation by the Quality Assurance Higher Education (QAHE), marking a significant milestone in its commitment to delivering exceptional education and fostering global citizenship.

 Central Global University, located in the heart of Georgia, has garnered widespread recognition for its dedication to academic excellence, innovation, and student-centered learning.
 The recent accreditation from QAHE serves as a testament to the university’s unwavering commitment to maintaining the highest standards of quality in education.